longturn/freeciv21/docs/Playing/how-to-play.rst

 When one of your units first meets a unit of another nation, or finds one of their cities (or equally if they find you), a basic contact is established between the two nations.
-This provides each with basic intelligence about the other, which can be accessed from the :numref:`Nations and Diplomacy View <Nations and Diplomacy View Button>`.
+This provides each with basic intelligence about the other, which can be accessed from :numref:`Nations and Diplomacy View Button` in the :doc:`/Manuals/client-manual`.

 This communication will lapse after a ruleset defined number of turns with no contact, which is one turn for the Classic Ruleset.
 Establishing an embassy will give a more permanent communication channel, as well as more advanced intelligence such as details of technology.
 Embassies are one-way, the nation hosting the embassy receives no benefit and once established, cannot be revoked.

 If you are in contact with another player, then you can arrange a diplomatic meeting.
-From the :numref:`Nations and Diplomacy View <Nations and Diplomacy View Button>`, this is done by selecting the nation with whom you wish to meet and clicking :guilabel:`Meet`.
+From :numref:`Nations and Diplomacy View Button` in the :doc:`/Manuals/client-manual`, this is done by selecting the nation with whom you wish to meet and clicking :guilabel:`Meet`.
 If the entry under the embassy column is not blank and the other player is connected (or is a server AI) then a treaty dialog will pop up.